Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Enable rewards for assistants.
 			// 3rd number = Enable rewards for teammates.
 			"Reward Enabled"			"-1,-1,-1"

+			// Reward bots for fighting Mutant Tanks.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate chances with commas (",").
+			// --
+			// Values limit: 3
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 1 (ON)
+			// --
+			// 1st number = Reward killers.
+			// 2nd number = Reward assistants.
+			// 3rd number = Reward teammates.
+			"Reward Bots"				"0,0,0"

 			// The chance to reward survivors for killing Mutant Tanks.
 			// Note: This setting can be used for standard Tanks.